-See "IDLgrPolyline" in the IDL Reference Guide manual for details on creating polyline objects.
+See "IDLgrPolyline" in the IDL Reference Guide manual for complete reference information.

 Using Polyline Objects

 Polyline objects have numerous properties controlling how they are rendered.
 You can set these properties when creating the polyline object, or use the SetProperty method to the polyline object to change these properties after creation.